+Marshall University

-Marshall University Marshall Digital Scholar
+Marshall Digital Scholar

 The Cutting Edge

 The Society of American Fight Directors

-8-1991
+9-1991

-The Cutting Edge, July/August 1991, Vol. 2 Issue 4
+The Cutting Edge, September/October 1991, Vol. 2 Issue 5

 The Society of American Fight Directors

 Follow this and additional works at: https://mds.marshall.edu/cutting

 Part of the Acting Commons, Other Theatre and Performance Studies Commons, Performance Studies Commons, and the Theatre History Commons

+Volume II, Issue 5

-Volume II.
-Issue 4 Newsletter for the Society of American Fight Directors
+Newsletter for the Society of American Fight Directors

+September/October, 1991

 The Library of Congress There are 273 entries pertaining to swords in the computerized Library of Congress Catalog.
 You can review all 273 titles in an hour (There aren't that many books-some are duplicate entries).
 The computer will display three titles at once.
 Detailed descriptions of individual books takes longer.
 The rare book room contains original copies of Meyer, Marozzo, Agrippa, and Thiabault.
 When opened, the double-paged prints of Thiabault measure 32 x 42 "!
 It takes around an hour to obtain a book.
 This room is open Mon.-Fri.
 Highlights of the main reading room include Blakeslee's Swordplay for Actors and Schools and Masters of Fence.
 Any fencing manual in the main reading room can be conveniently copied (selfservice).
 The main reading room, an architectural gem, is also open on Saturdays.
 Laundry SAFD member and native Texan Steven Earl Edwards takes exception to the Spring Fight Master, where itt was reported that Giant was filmed in Arizona because the producers couldn't find any place in Texas that looked like Texas. ...
 Well, it seems that much of Giant was shot in Marfa, Texas, near the Mexican border.
 The frame of the "big house" still stands.
 And the local hotel still proudly displays pictures of Rock Hudson, Elizabeth Taylor, James Dean, etc. Many locals were extras, as were their cattle.
 Call off the possee, Steve-we surrender!
 More Laundry Michael Jerome Johnson and Jennifer Collins recommended in four weapons at their Folger fight test-rapier/dagger, unarmed, broadsword and quarterstaff.
-Bean Town Here We Come!
-Brandeis to Host 1992 NSCW Brandeis University, located just outside of Boston, will host the 1992 SAFD National Stage Combat Workshop announced Coordinator David Leong.
-The move from Las Vegas to Boston reflects an ongoing SAFD effort to be geographically accessible to its members.
+Once More With Feeling . . .
+1992 NSCW Returns to Vegas The best-laid plans of mice and men . . . you know the rest.
+The July/August Cutting Edgeis sitting about in stacks, further cluttering up the Rather household.
+Its cover story told of the NSCW's move to Boston.
+Unfortuntaely, negotiations with the Brandeis Special Events Office ran into some complications.
+"The theatre department there is still very supportive and we may still be able to work everything out for a future workshop," reports Workshop Coordinator David Leong.
+So . . . the 1992 National Stage Combat Workshop will be hosted by the University of Nevada-Las Vegas.
+SAFD stalwart Linda McCollum will again act as on-site coordinator.
+For the first time since 1989, a teacher certification workshop will be held at the NSCW.
+Openings in this program are limited; interested parties should contact David Leong.
+Teaching staff for the 1992 NSCW is as follows: